briant1312/project-2-client/README.md

 - As a user, I want to be able to add a profile picture
 - As a user, I want to be able to add pictures for recipes

-## Version 3
+### Version 3:

 - As a user, I want to be able to share recipes with friends
-- As a user, I want to be able to choose a serving size and automatically adjust the recipe
+- As a user, I want to be able to be able to view and like other peoples recipes